Faculty Leader - English

-- To provide a safe and positive learning atmosphere which caters for all learning styles and motivates students to reach their full potential.
+- To provide a safe and positive learning atmosphere which caters for all learning needs and to motivate students to reach their full potential.

 - To develop confident students who are effective communicators and reflective thinkers, equipping them with skills which allow a confident participation in adult and student life.

-- To develop a love of Literature, Language and Media which encourages them to explore their own understanding of the world and themselves.
+- To develop a love of Literature, Language and Media which encourages exploration and understanding of the world and themselves.

-- In essence we want to open student’s eyes to the possibilities in the world around them and equip them with the skills necessary to explore that world in full.
+- In essence we want to open students’ eyes to the possibilities in the world around them and to equip them with the skills necessary to explore that world in full.

-The details below give the area that your daughter will be covering: this include many skills and areas.
+The details below give the area that your daughter will be covering: this includes many skills and areas.
 If you need any more detail, then please contact her class teacher.

 Years 7 & 8